martinr9315/gpt-sticker-selection/README.md

 - **Cost Efficiency**: The `gpt-4` 8k model's cost was 10 times that of `gpt-3.5-turbo-16k`.

 #### **Checks for Production Deployment**
-- Verify the number and validity of outputted phrases.
+- Verify the number and validity of outputted phrases, specifically verify they are actually in original list.
 - Ensure outputs are non-repetitive, especially for similar themes.